AndreaPinna/BCschool2022/README.md

 Metamask could ask you to connect one or more addresses and you will have to accept the connection.

-Open the browser console to try the web3 commands.
+Open the browser console (ctrl+shift+i) to try the web3 commands and to run commands.

 ### NFTArt